 Once you complete your education, you are required to gain experience.
 According to how the sports industry works, your experience is important to enhance skills and practically learn to manage tasks.

-An internship program gives you opportunity to learn the management skills, exposes you to prospective clients and trains you under a specialised sports agent.
-After completing your internship program, you could also gain experience by earning a part-time job, online training programs, workshops and other.
+An internship program gives you the opportunity to learn management skills, exposes you to prospective clients, and trains you under a specialized sports agent.
+After completing your internship program, you could also gain experience by earning a part-time job, online training programs, workshops, and others.

 Higher education: 2-5 years

-While pursuing any career, you must be well aware about the requirements and what the industry expects from you.
-Training yourself accordingly will give you an upper hand among the others in competition.
+While pursuing any career, you must be well aware of the requirements and what the industry expects from you.
+Training yourself accordingly will give you an upper hand among the others in the competition.
 Gain experience and start off your profession to hike your rates gradually and earn better.
-The time you commit on learning new will be worth the wait.
+The time you commit to learning new will be worth the wait.